FederatedAI/FATE/cluster-deploy/README.md

 **Normal mode**

-In the task_manager node of host part, running:
+In the  node of host part, running:

 ```
 sh run.sh host normal
 ```

+Get the values of "host_table" and "host_namespace", and pass them to following command.

-In the task_manager node of guest part, running:
+In the node of guest part, running:

 ```
-sh run.sh guest normal
+sh run.sh guest normal ${host_table} ${host_namespace}
 ```

 Waiting for ten minutes, see the result show "success" field to indicate that the operation is successful.